 Katherine Clark is honored to represent the 5th Congressional District of Massachusetts.
 Katherine succeeded Senator Ed Markey in a special election on December 10, 2013.

-Katherine’s professional career also includes service as general counsel for the Massachusetts Office of Child Care Services, chief of the Policy Division for the Massachusetts Attorney General and prosecutor.
+Prior to her election to Congress, Katherine served as the Massachusetts a state senator, state representative and school committee member.
+Katherine’s career also includes service as general counsel for the Massachusetts Office of Child Care Services, chief of the Policy Division for the Massachusetts Attorney General and prosecutor.
 Katherine is a graduate of St. Lawrence University, Cornell University School of Law, and the Kennedy School of Government at Harvard University.
 Katherine serves on the Advisory Council for the Department of Early Education and Care and the Center for Women in Politics and Public Policy Advisory Board at the University of Massachusetts Boston.

-Katherine and her husband Rod are raising their three sons Addison, Jared and Nathaniel in Melrose.
-The boys attend the public schools and both sets of grandparents help keep the whole operation in motion.
+Katherine and her husband Rodney are raising their three sons Addison, Jared and Nathaniel in Melrose.